fyncom/fyncom-help/Crowdin-Setup-FynCom.md

 * Approved Organizations
   * [Nano Foundation](https://translations.nano.org/nano-org#languages)
-    * Translate English words into Hausa, Igbo, or Yoruba
+    * Translate English words into [Hausa](https://translations.nano.org/nano-org/ha), [Igbo](https://translations.nano.org/nano-org/ig), or [Yoruba](https://translations.nano.org/nano-org/yo)

 ## Setting up your Crowdin username

 1. Navigate to your settings page in the [FynCom App](https://app.fyncom.com/settings) and click **Crowdin**.
 Enter your Crowdin username exactly as it appears in Crowdin.
-Hit submit
+Hit submit.
    ![Input your crowdin username to start getting FynCom rewards](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/Entering+Crowdin+Username.png) <br><br>
 2. If you have done this correctly, you should see a green notification box and your Crowdin username should appear here.
    ![An image showing the location of your Zapier API Key](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/Successful+Crowdin+Username.png) <br><br>